jackylau-nyc/dungeon-descent/README.md

 [ESC] - Quit Game |
 [TAB] - History |

-Mouse can be used to highlight tiles and select targets
+Mouse can be used to hover over tiles and select targets

 ## Development